iTwin/itwinjs-core/docs/learning/ECSQLTutorial/FirstExamples.md

 # First Examples

-We will start off the tutorial by a simple ECSQL example:
+We will start off the tutorial by a simple ECSQL example using the "House Sample" imodel:

 ## First ECSQL